aybkao/mvp-starter/_PRESS-RELEASE.md

 ## Customer Quote ##

-  > Phong T. Lam   " ...SO THE BEAUTIFUL!!! "
+  > PT Lam   " ...SO THE BEAUTIFUL!! "

   > jontom11   " ...hahahaha its so useless maybe its kinda good. "

-  > Jason   " ... when I am sad I use xkcd finder... and I feel better about my app."
+  > Jason Y.  " ... when I am sad I use xkcd finder... and I feel better about my app."

 ## Closing and Call to Action ##
   > Wrap it up and give pointers where the reader should go next.